Pumpkin Harvest Days

 - You will pay the day of your visit for the final number of people in your group.
 You may use cash, a school check, or MasterCard/VISA.
 Please collect all money in advance and make one payment for your entire group.

 - Billing: If your group requires an invoice for a check request from a central office, please contact our office at 301-428-0444 as soon as you make your reservation.
 We will respond quickly so your check can be ready by the day of your event.
 Any refunds are processed through our office only.
 The refund check will be sent to the issuing institution to the address on the check.

 - When you arrive, please follow the signs from our Farm Market to the Recreation area where you will park.
 The gates for Pumpkin Harvest Days open at 9:30 am.

 Special Notes for Groups Arriving by Bus:

 - PLEASE, have the children stay on the bus while your group leader pays at the booth.
-The leader will return to the bus with the entrance stickers for each child.
+The leader will return to the bus with the entrance wristbands for each child.
 You may then all proceed to the festival area together.